justbautista/the-memory-game/README.md

 - [x] Anonymously signs in players if they don't have an account
 - [x] When anonymous players sign up, their sign-in credentials are linked to their anonymous account so they can keep their stats
 - [x] Players can login and sign out of existing accounts
+- [x] Shows an error message if login or sign up credentials are invalid
 - [x] Stats update on-screen in real time and are saved to the database after each win/loss
 - [x] Players can change their display name
 - [x] Persists account until player signs out